CauldronDevelopmentLLC/jmpapi/doc/exec.md

-# Subprocesses
+# Exec

-jmpapi pushes dynamic logic to the DB in stored procedures.
-Subprocesses are the deliberate exception: when work doesn't belong in SQL — resizing an image, shelling out to a tool, touching the filesystem — an endpoint can run an external program as a step in its pipeline.
+jmpapi pushes dynamic logic to the DB in stored procedures. `exec` is the deliberate exception: when work doesn't belong in SQL — resizing an image, shelling out to a tool, touching the filesystem — an endpoint can run an external program as a step in its pipeline.

-A subprocess exchanges a metadata envelope with jmpapi and may modify args, set the response, or short-circuit with a status code.
-Downstream handlers consume `args`, so modifying `args` is how a subprocess feeds data forward.
+An `exec` step exchanges a metadata envelope with jmpapi and may modify args, set the response, or short-circuit with a status code.
+Downstream handlers consume `args`, so modifying `args` is how `exec` feeds data forward.

-To run a subprocess only under some condition (a missing file, a DB result), wrap it in a conditional — see [conditions.md](conditions.md).
+To run a program only under some condition (a missing file, a DB result), wrap it in a conditional — see [conditions.md](conditions.md).

 ## Pipeline model

 A method endpoint runs a sequence of statements ending in one terminal **handler** — the thing that replies (`path`, `resource`, a replying `query`, …, per [handlers.md](handlers.md)).
-A subprocess is one such statement.
+An `exec` is one such statement.
 A sequence is written as a YAML list: statements run in order, and each either replies (ending the request) or passes to the next.

-A subprocess is async: like a DB query it interrupts synchronous processing, runs off the event loop, and resumes when it completes.
+`exec` is async: like a DB query it interrupts synchronous processing, runs off the event loop, and resumes when it completes.
 On completion it either

   - **short-circuits** — sends the reply itself and stops, or
   - **feeds forward** — applies its result to the request and passes to the